 - Have a sophisticated understanding of the political, legal and practical challenges in applying human rights standards to businesses

 - Have a nuanced understanding of competing theoretical and legal approaches to setting and enforcing human rights standards regarding corporate activity

 - Be able to assess the strengths and weaknesses of such approaches in practice, as they apply to specific industries and global commodity chains

 - Be able to apply general human rights principles to evaluate the conduct of companies in specific cases

 - Have a sophisticated understanding of the specific regulatory and practical challenges posed by global commodity chains and bilateral and multilateral trade treaties

-- Have a forward-looking view of the new regulatory and human rights challenges raised by the information economy.
+- Be able to identify and critically assess the new regulatory and human rights challenges raised by the digital economy.